jrderuiter/dacite-config/readme.md

 print(config)
 ```

-However, a drawback of this approach is that it gives us a dict of values.
-This means we don't have any garantee that what we loaded has the required config keys and expected types.
-(Not to mention that our IDE will be of little help as it also has no idea what to expect from this dict.)
+However, a drawback of this approach is that it only gives us a dict of values.
+We have no   garantee that what we loaded has the required keys and expected types, meaning things can easily break once we actually start running our application.

-### Introducting typed configs
+### Building (typed) configs using dataclasses

-To avoid these issues, we can use typed-config to load our config, validating any required keys and their types along the way.

-The basic idea is to first define your configuration as a dataclass, which defines the required configuration fields together with their types:
+We can avoid these issues by using Python's dataclass functionality to create config classes with clearly defined fields and types:

 ```python
 from dataclasses import dataclass